reef-defi/reef-docs/content/docs/governance/staking.md

 Suppose you have nominated five validator candidates, and three out of five were elected to the active validator set, then you should see two of your nominations as "waiting", and most likely one as "active" and the rest as "inactive".
 Active or inactive nomination means your nominated validators have been elected to be in the validator set, whereas waiting means they did not get elected.
 Generally, you will only have a single validator have an active nomination, which means that you are directly supporting it with your stake in this era and thus potentially receiving staking rewards.
 Inactive nominators were validators that were elected for this era but which you are not actively supporting.
 Every era, a new election will take place and you may be assigned a different active nomination from among the validators you have selected.

 If you are committing a very large amount of stake, then you may have more than one active nomination.
 However, the election algorithm attempts to minimize this situation, and it should not occur often, so you should almost always see only a single active nomination per era.
-See the [section on Phragmén optimization](https://wiki.polkadot.network/docs/learn-phragmen#optimizations) for more details.
+The method is called Phragmén optimization.

 ### Oversubscribed Validators